elic-dev/laravel-site-protection/README.md

 ### Configuration

-Add your password to `.env`.
+Most configuration can be done using ENV variables by adding the following keys to your `.env` file.

+#### Adjusting the passwords

 You can use multiple passwords separated by comma.

 ```
 SITE_PROTECTION_PASSWORDS=password1,password2